How to Fast: The Beginner’s Guide

 Ease Into It

-Don’t start with a seven-day fast if you’ve never fasted before.
+Don’t start with a seven-day fast if you’ve never fasted before or are new at teaching your body how to fast.
 With a traditional fast, start with 24 hours, and then bump it up to three days if the first one goes well.
 With the time-restricted approach, don’t immediately limit yourself to eight hours a day of eating if you’re used to eating every hour that you’re awake; start with 12 hours on, 12 hours off, and go from there.
 Have realistic expectations, and make gradual changes to your current routine.

 Once you’re used to fasting, you may find that you can incorporate a short fast on little notice.
 But when you’re just starting out, make sure to plan your fast at least a few days in advance.
 You’ll want to ensure that your fast isn’t going to interfere with work, family, or training, all of which can counteract the positive effects of the test run.